ferpection/uikit/README.md

 Prettier only format the code.
 It doesn't (can't) rewrite the code to pass code-quality rules checks.
 You still need to run the linter sometimes to be able to refactor before asking for a review.

+## Changelog

+Changes are logged into a CHANGELOG.md file and reported to the release panel of the repository when a new built package is published on NPM servers.

+So, to see released version changelogs, go to [the release panel](https://github.com/ferpection/uikit/releases) of the repository.
+To see unreleased changelog, go to [the CHANGELOG.md](https://github.com/ferpection/uikit/blob/master/CHANGELOG.md) file.

 ## License

 This repository is under the MIT license.
 Please refer to the LICENSE file for more information.

+_Copyright (c) 2019 Ferpection_